davidshan/CSC420-final-project/README.md

 Slides located under Presentation.pdf

-Code is in the notebooks
+## Usage
+Code is in the notebooks.
+Please use Google Colab to run them.
+Each of them will have a set of instructions which will tell you how to setup the environments necessary